advanced-stack/py-llm-core/README.md

 ## Changelog

+- 2.2.0:
+    + Default settings on ARM64 MacOS modified (1 thread / offloading everything on the GPU)
 - 2.1.0:
     + Added support for Enum to provide better support for classification tasks
     + Added example in the documentation